 1. Define the Role Before Hiring a Candidate

-The process of hiring the best candidate starts with a thorough analysis of the roles and responsibility to be assigned to the potential employee.
+The process of hiring the best candidate starts with a thorough analysis of the roles and responsibilities to be assigned to the potential employee.
 This helps you clearly define the responsibilities, desired skills, work environment, and prior experience in the job description.

-This job description will also allow you to discuss the job fundamentals with the candidates that turn up for the interview as well as hire the best candidate with the desired skill set and experience.
+This job description will also allow you to discuss the job fundamentals with the candidates that turn up for the interview as well as hire the best candidate with the desired skillset and experience.

 2. Start with Pre-Screening Your Candidates

 When hiring the right candidate for a vacant position, you need to prescreen all the applicants based upon their interview applications.
-Not only does this help you shortlist a few candidates, but also saves recruitment committee time.
+Not only does this help you shortlist a few candidates, but it also saves recruitment committee time.

 For example, a candidate may seem good on papers but pre-screening can help you determine whether or not he is worth your time.

 Pre-screening can also help you figure out whether their salary expectations are congruent with the organization.
 If not, don’t invite such candidates for the in-person round of interviews.

 When hiring a new candidate, you must consider a subtle aspect to check how committed the applicants are towards their career and as professionals.
 You may also find one or more candidates who don’t have a stable career so far and that too without a valid reason.
 You probably shouldn’t consider them for the job.

 As a recruiter, you would want an employee who has been loyal to the organization(s) he or she has worked for in the past.
 You would obviously be looking for someone who seeks this opportunity as a step to advance his or her career and, at the same time, can turn out to be an asset to your organization.